Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics: Homogeneous cuboid in micromagnetics

 In this section, we present explicit expressions for the magnetic fields generated by a uniformly magnetized cuboid (rectangular prism).
 We also provide formulas for the demagnetization factors and the interaction energy of two cuboids.
 To the best of our knowledge, previous approaches to this problem in the literature were based on rather cumbersome analytical calculations~\cite{RhodesRowlands1954, Schabes_Aharoni_1987, Newell_1993, Hubert, Aharoni_1998}.
 In contrast, here we propose a compact approach based on the theory of the potential~\cite{MacMillan1930} and Hertz potentials in electromagnetism~\cite{Essex_about_Hertz_1977}.

+We consider a cuboid-shaped source (domain~$\Omega$) of size ${a\times b\times c}$ placed at the center of the Cartesian coordinate system, see Fig.~\ref{fig_cuboid}.

+Note that, with respect to the notation for an axis-aligned cuboid introduced in the main text, here we have $(c_1,c_2,c_3) \equiv (a, b, c)$.

-We consider a cuboid-shaped source (domain~$\Omega$) of size ${a\times b\times c}$ placed in the center of the Cartesian coordinate system, see Fig.~\ref{fig_cuboid}.
-We call the cuboid a source, meaning that each of its points is considered by us as a source of Newtonian potential,~$\sim\tfrac{1}{|\mathbf{r}|}$.
-The total potential of a cuboid is calculated by integration and can be represented~\cite{Waldvogel1976} in the following canonical form:
+We call the cuboid a source, meaning that each of its points is considered as a source of Newtonian potential,~$\sim\tfrac{1}{|\mathbf{r}|}$.
+The total potential of a cuboid is obtained by integration and can be represented~\cite{Waldvogel1976} in the following canonical form:

 with the auxiliary function